Module

 🔸 import.meta

-The object import.meta contains information about the current module.
+contains information about the current module.

 Its content depends on the environment.
 In the browser, it contains the URL of the script, or a current webpage URL if inside HTML

-🔸 In a module, this is undefined
+🔸 In a module, The this

 Compare it to non-module scripts, where this is a global object

-🔸 No bare modules allowed
+modules allowed

 Certain environments, like Node.js or bundle tools, allow bare modules, without any path, as they have their own ways for finding modules and hooks to fine-tune them.
 But browsers do not support bare modules yet.